Jacobheyman702/Movie-data-analysis/README.md

-├── README.md                           <- The top-level README for reviewers of this project ├── overview_and_cleaning.ipynb         <- Narrative documentation of project & cleaning processes in Jupyter notebook ├── anaysis.ipynb                       <- Narrative documentation of analysis in Jupyter notebook ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── README.md                           <- The top-level README for reviewers of this project ├── overview_and_cleaning.ipynb         <- Narrative documentation of project & cleaning processes in Jupyter notebook ├── anaysis.ipynb                       <- Narrative documentation of analysis in Jupyter notebook ├── Movie_Analysis_Presentation.pdf         <- PDF version of project presentation
-├── code
-│   ├── helper_functions.py             <- .py script that creates functions to aid in cleaning, analysis and visualization │   └── csv_to_clean_dataframes.py      <- .py script to create finalized versions of visuals for project ├── data                                <- Both sourced externally and generated from code └── images                              <- Both sourced externally and generated from code
+├── helper_functions.py                 <- .py script that creates functions to aid in cleaning, analysis and visualization ├──csv_to_clean_dataframes.py           <- .py script to create finalized versions of visuals for project ├── zippedData                          <- zipped csv files of datasets used └── images                              <- visualizations and other images used in repo
 ```